amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

 Arguments for the `GetSecretAsync` method include:

  - The name of the Dapr secret store component ('secrets-store')
- - The secret you wish to retrieve ('eshopsecrets')
+ - The secret to retrieve ('eshopsecrets')
  - Optional metadata key/value pairs ('version_id=3')

 The method responds with a dictionary object as a secret can contain multiple key/value pairs.
 In the example above, the secret named `customerdb` is referenced from the collection to return a connection string.